lunalite/OODP-assignment/README.md

 OODP-assignment
-Save project/package name as CZ2002_Assignment.
+Remember to save project/package name as CZ2002_Assignment.